 The community snow sculpting portion of the event offered the public an opportunity to sculpt, either as a team or individually.
 Community teams or individuals of any age interested in creating snow sculptures of their own were given access to a limited number of designated blocks.
 Tools were provided for the community members.

 The 2019 snow sculpting competition featured four teams including a Dubuque team that has participated in the U.S. National Snow Sculpting Competition in past years.
 Each team began with a six feet square by eight feet high block of manufactured snow.
 They began carving on Wednesday, Jan.
-23, and had noon on Saturday, Jan.
+23, and had until noon on Saturday, Jan.
 26, to complete their sculptures.
 The public had the opportunity to vote for their favorite sculpture for a People’s Choice Award.
-A State of Iowa award winner was selected by local artist juror John Anderson Bricker and advanced to the U.S. National Snow and Sculpting Competition in Lake Geneva, Wis.
+A State of Iowa award winner was selected by local artist juror John Anderson Bricker and advanced to the U.S. National Snow and Sculpting Competition in Lake Geneva, Wisconsin.